-Working on your research in the library will help you find resources for your paper - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
+Researching your editorial in the library will help you find good material for your argument - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
 This week we'll focus on these goals:

-When you begin a research project, think about your purpose and audience.
-In this case, you'll be writing for an academic purpose, so your audience will expect you to use academic sources that illuminate a topic and the argument you are making.
+When you do research to write an argument about a food topic, think about your purpose and audience.
+In this case, you'll be writing a persuasive editorial, so your audience will expect you to have good, accurate, informative information to back up your argument.
 Your sources should be

-You may also need to find some background information to understand these expert arguments and will want to compare them.
+You may also need to compare different arguments.
 What do people generally agree on?
 Where do they diverge?
-Are there different approaches to your research question that you want to acknowledge as you make your own argument?
+How will you acknowledge these differences as you make your own argument?

 You will be researching a topic and developing an argument about some aspect of food and culture.
 Before you can start choosing sources, you need to find out who's talking about food and culture, what issues are under debate, and which seem particularly interesting to you.
 Here are some ideas for finding out what people are saying.
 Though you already have a couple of topics in mind, take a little time to browse and see what others are talking about.

 Browse the Encyclopedia of Food and Culture (Main Floor Reference Collection GT 2850) and The Oxford Encyclopedia of Food and Drink in America (Main Floor Reference Collection TX 349 .E45)

 Go upstairs and browse the general collection around the call number GT 2850